cashubtc/nuts/XX.md

 This doesn't discuss how prices will be negotiated.
 This document is purely cryptographic, specifying the outputs (`BlindedMessage`) to use, and what is needed to construct and sign and verify the transactions.

+# Keyset versions

+This draft supports NUT-02 V1 and V2 keysets.
+V1 keysets remain accepted but
+are discouraged; all published test vectors use V2 keysets.

+This draft will be extended to support V3 keysets.
+Unlike V1 and V2, V3 proof validation does not require DLEQ, and its spending conditions use a substantially different encoding from the NUT-10/NUT-11 P2PK structure used here.

 # Overview and terminology and determinism